About Coal Creek — In Depth

 Jail & Inmate Records

-The Fremont County Detention Center is the primary jail facility in the county.
-It handles the booking process for individuals arrested in the area, where they are processed and held pending court appearances or release on bail.
-Inmate lookup services are available through the Sheriff's Office, allowing family members and legal representatives to find information about current detainees.
-Visitation rules at the detention center are specific, requiring appointments and adherence to security protocols.
+The Fremont County Detention Center is the primary jail facility for the area.
+Individuals arrested locally are processed and booked here, then held pending court appearances or release on bail.
+Family members and legal representatives can access inmate lookup services through the Sheriff's Office to locate current detainees.
+Visitation at the detention center operates under specific rules that require appointments and strict adherence to security protocols.

 Criminal Records

 The criminal records system in Fremont County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Fremont County Sheriff's Office and local police departments maintain these records, while the Colorado Bureau of Investigation provides additional resources for background checks.
-Residents can request criminal background checks through the CBI, which offers a statewide database for more comprehensive searches.
+Residents can request criminal background checks through the CBI, which offers a statewide database for more searches.

 Vital Records